 One of the most important takeaways from these conversations, however, has been that the emphasis should not be placed on what women can do.

-Women should not have to change their behaviour to ensure their safety.
-Instead, it is men who should be questioning their actions and starting conversations with one another about what they can do to help.
+Women should not have to change their behaviour to ensure their safety (though we invariably do).
+Instead, it is cis men who should be questioning their actions and starting conversations with one another about what they can do to help.

 This is a message we can all get behind, and one we will continue to advocate for fiercely.
 Sadly, however, as recent findings from the UN has shown, almost all women in the UK (97%)

 have experienced sexual harassment of some kind.
-And for trans women and women from other marginalised backgrounds, we know the statistics can be even more shocking.
+And for trans women and women from other marginalised backgrounds, the statistics are even more devastating.
 This problem is deeply entrenched in our society and, right now, we don’t have a roadmap that will solve it fast enough.

-With this in mind, what follows is a list of tips and resources that offer advice on personal safety.
+With this in mind, what follows is a list of tips and resources that offer advice on personal safety, and the rights of yourself and others when it comes to arrests.
 While we are all dreaming of a future where these tools are no longer necessary, hopefully they can offer support until we reach that goal.

 Apps & Technology That Can Help